Mother and Baby Homes Commission of Investigation: Medical experiments

-The Commission found that the trials in seven institutions it investigated were "illegal and unethical even by the standards of the time", that trials had proceeded without being licensed, that regulatory standards had not been upheld.
+The commission found that the trials in seven institutions it investigated were "illegal and unethical even by the standards of the time", that trials had proceeded without being licensed, that regulatory standards had not been upheld.
 The report states that the trials would have been a basic breach of the Nuremberg Code, and that no consents had been obtained for children in institutions.

 The report's statement that there was "no evidence of injury to the children involved as a result of the vaccines" has been disputed by survivors, who point out that they were never contacted again by the companies or scientists involved following their adoptions, and that their adoptive parents had never been aware that they had been used in the trials.

 Racism

 The report details that 275 children were born in or passed through the mother and baby homes under investigation.
-The report states that was "no evidence of discrimination" in relation to how adoptions were decided upon, nor in the testimonies of some mixed-race people who had spoken to the Commission.
-This is disputed by the Association of Mixed Race Irish (AMRI) and Bryan Fanning, the Professor of Migration and Social Policy at University College Dublin.
+The report states that was "no evidence of discrimination" in relation to how adoptions were decided upon, nor in the testimonies of some mixed-race people who had spoken to the commission.
+This is disputed by the Association of Mixed Race Irish (AMRI) and Bryan Fanning, professor of migration and social policy at University College Dublin.

 A spokesperson for AMRI, Conrad Bryan, said:On the one hand to say there was no evidence of discrimination and then to continue on and say race was taken into account in placing children—that's a very confused inconclusive statement.
 It just appears that the testimony we've given has basically not been believed.
 They relied primarily on records they discovered and checked.
 However, a lot of the testimony can be seen in the report and people can read and make their own judgements on it and see the extent of the racism.
 The commission says itself there was casual and unthinking racism, even negative bias, so they're clearly showing that racism existed.
 I was in Pelletstown during the 1960s and the report says virtually 100% of illegitimate children were adopted.
 Of the majority of the mixed-race children in Pelletstown, only 48% were adopted.
 Now if that isn't racism, can somebody explain to me what is racism?